 This pattern is great for any advanced beginner knitters.

 - How to cast on knitting.

 - How to knit the garter stitch.

 - How to read knitting patterns.

 Ponytail Hat Knitting Pattern

-- 1 skein (or leftover yarn) of super bulky yarn (Lion Brand wool ease thick and quick in grey marble) and leftovers of another colour, I used Lion Brand wool ease thick and quick in wheat, suitable for size 10.00mm (US 15) needles.
+- 1 skein (or leftover yarn) of super bulky yarn (Lion Brand wool ease thick and quick in grey marble) and leftovers of another color, I used Lion Brand wool ease thick and quick in wheat.

 - Scrap yarns can be used, as you do not need a full skein for this pattern.